visionsystemsgmbh/vsdebootstrap/README.md

 OnRISC Debian Image Creator is a set of bash scripts, that help to produce a custom Debian image using debootstrap and QEMU.
-The scripts provide basic packages and configuration files and can be modified on order to add additional Debian packages, configuration files etc.
+The scripts provide basic packages and configuration files and can be modified in order to add additional Debian packages, configuration files etc.

 Dependencies